twilkinson573/glance/README.md

 #glance

-glance is a portal where freelance street photographers can upload their shots for others to use royalty free.
+glance is a portal for sharing streetwear images and inspiration.

+Share what you see on the web and the street and explore fashion trends before they hit the high street.

 by Thomas Wilkinson